 “The Kashmir Conflict” has become a disputed area between India and Pakistan in both the academic and political spheres.
 International Relations is also tend to generalise the whole disputed territory as “Kashmir”.

 Kashmir is one of the five regions of the erstwhile state of Jammu & Kashmir; the other regions are Jammu, Ladakh, Gilgit-Baltistan, and Poonch.
 All these regions have diverse political interpretations of self-determination following from their particular political and historical contexts.
-Diverse regional interpretations challenge the widely acknowledged understanding of “the Kashmir Conflict” and its generalised idea of self-determination.
+Diverse regional interpretations challenge the widely acknowledged understanding of “the Kashmir Conflict”.